AdobeDocs/experience-manager-learn.en/help/cloud-service/cloud-5/cloud5-season-1.md

 ![AEM Experts Series](./imgs/masthead.png)

+## Introduction

+Welcome to the Cloud 5 Series from AEM Engineering.
+One of the primary problems in the implementation phase of any product is having enough code samples and/or live demonstrations of those samples, tool, or APIs.
+The goal of this series is to deliver useful information about AEM as a Cloud Service in 5 minutes or less.

 ## Season 1

-Each season varies in length and be released on a fixed schedule.
+Each season varies in length and will be released on a fixed schedule.
 Season 1's topics are primarily driven from past requests that we have come across in our day-to-day engagements with customers and partners.
 Visit this page for weekly updates or follow us on the social network of your choosing.

 <table>
   <tr>